Send the link below via email or IMCopy

 -Art styles, stressed nature and beauty of American landscape, Hudson River School

--Saw the formation of Utopian Communities, were not very successful (Brook Farm, MA)
+-Saw the formation of Utopian Communities, were not very successful, or had strange practices (Brook Farm, MA) (Oneida Community)

 -Awakening and Transcendentalism inspired people to not only better themselves but society as well: